 The health risk to immunosupressed students is determined by their personal physician.
 The health risk to others in the school district environment from the presence of a student with a communicable disease is determined on a case-by-case basis by the student's personal physician, a physician chosen by the school district or public health officials.

-A student shall notify the superintendent or the school nurse when the student learns the student has a communicable disease.
+A student’s parent or guardian shall notify the superintendent or the school nurse when the student learns the student has a communicable disease.
 It shall be the responsibility of the superintendent, when the superintendent or school nurse, upon investigation, has knowledge that a reportable communicable disease is present, to notify the Iowa Department of Public Health.
 Health data of a student is confidential and it shall not be disclosed to third parties.

 Approved: November 17, 1997